-Nearly 70 % land area in Truro is zoned for residential use, to the exclusion of commercial, industrial or manufacturing uses.
-Duplex houses and apartments are not an allowed use in residential districts.
+Nearly 70 % land area in Truro is zoned for residential use, to the exclusion of commercial, industrial or manufacturing uses.24 Duplex houses and apartments are not an allowed use in residential districts.
 However, according to Section 40.1 of the zoning bylaw, the Zoning Board of Appeals may issue a Special Permit for duplexes.
 Accessory Dwelling Units (ADUs)are allowed by right with a permit from the Building Commissioner.
 Truro has xxx ADUs registered.
 An Affordable Rental Housing Overlay District encompasses approximately 10.6 acres at the site of Sally's Way, the library and community center.

-Areas zoned for commercial activity in Town include the following (include figure and additional information when available]:
+Truro has a total of 195,791 square feet of commercial space.
+Of this amount, 165,032 square feet are located in five districts.
+Areas-zoned for commercial activity in Town-include the following (include figure and additional information when available):

-&lt;sup>20 From CEDS reference to Cape Cod Housing Market Analysis.
+20 From CEDS reference to Cape Cod Housing Market Analysis.
 2017. www.capecodcommisison.org/housing